paulwizviz/lotterystat/README.md

 ## Disclaimer

-This project uses mission-critical principles where practicable.
-However, it is not for any mission-critical setting.
-The project's author(s) is not liable for any consequences for its use beyond this project setting.
+This project incorporates mission-critical principles where practicable; however, it is not intended for use in any mission-critical settings.
+The author(s) of the project are not liable for any consequences resulting from its use outside the scope of this project setting.

-This is a evolving project and is subject to changes without notification.
+Please note that this is an evolving project and is subject to changes without prior notification.

 ## Copyright notice